gjerokrsteski/pimf-framework/README.md

 The aim was to create robust and secure projects and deliver them fast.
 We wanted just one easy framework that can be used for all our projects.
 And then - PIMF was born!

-PIMF’s implementation is based on well-proved design patterns as well as fast object-relational mapping mechanisms - like famous PHP frameworks had.
+PIMF’s implementation is based on well-proven design patterns as well as fast object-relational mapping mechanisms - like famous PHP frameworks had.
 The architecture is designed to be upgrade friendly - so you can upgrade to newer versions without having to overwrite your projects.
 And for all of you out there who like to create rich application interfaces - we have created mechanisms to couple your GUI to the controllers in an easy and fast way.

 Framework Sponsor
 -------------------